01-edu/ai-starter/content/robots-harmony/README.md

     changeFaceColor("john-robot");
   }

-  // Add similar conditions for other robots choosing what keys will change the colors!
+  // Add similar conditions for other robots, choosing what keys will change the colors!

   //...Here
 });